openstack-archive/tripleo-docs/deploy-guide/source/deployment/install_undercloud.rst

    .. note::
       The undercloud is intended to work correctly with SELinux enforcing.
-      Installatoins with the permissive/disabled SELinux are not recommended.
+      Installations with the permissive/disabled SELinux are not recommended.
       The ``undercloud_enable_selinux`` config option controls that setting.

    .. note::